sammcj/ingest/README.md

 - Optional JSON output
 - Optionally save output to a file in ~/ingest
 - Shell completions for Bash, Zsh, and Fish
+- Web crawling to ingest web pages as Markdown

 Ingest Intro ("Podcast" Episode):